verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I saw pure unadulterated panic in his face
 - [ ] I am a fear- based person, apparently
 - [ ] I am honoured to be in this chair.
+- [ ] It will make you believe in God